This document will provide instructions on integrating ThreatSTOP IP Defense with web automation onto your Juniper SRX, EX, MX line device.

 Note: An optional field to store a note of your choice about the device - location, identifiers, model…

-- Maximum Policy Size: Option limit on the number of entries in the policy.
+- Maximum Policy Size: Option to limit the number of entries in the policy.
 If the policy becomes larger than this setting, the device will truncate it down to the Maximum Policy Size.

 Important: The Max policy size may allow you to set a much larger policy than your hardware can support.
-If the max policy size is set higher that the device reports back, the lower of the two values will be used.
+Please ensure your device with existing traffic load can support the memory/resources required by this setting.

 FTP Mode: This setting allows you to set passive vs. active (default) ftp.

 DNS Port: The device uses TCP Port 53 (outbound connections) to retrieve policy data.
 If this port is blocked or filtered (for example, networks using a DNS Application Layer Gateway), use this setting to switch to TCP Port 5353.

 # Step 1. ssh into the juniper # Step 2. make sure /var/home directory exists & cd into it. mkdir -p /var/home && cd /var/home fetch -p ftp://ftp.threatstop.com/pub/ts-juniper.tar.gz # Step 3 now we run the download through available on-device MD5 to verify data integrety with the hash provided below. cat ts-juniper.tar.gz | md5 # Step 4. tar extract the threatstop directory into /var/home/threatstop tar zxvf ./ts-juniper.tar.gz # You should now have a threatstop directory in /var/home.
 This directory should be kept in place.